 The city of Seattle is outlined in red with downtown sitting in the middle.
 Lake Union and the ship canal separates downtown from neighborhoods to the north like Ballard, Green Lake, and Wallingford.
 South of the city lies West Seattle and South Seattle neighborhoods like Mt.
 Baker and Beacon Hill.

 NO!
-It’s probably safe to say that if you haven’t been to Seattle before you'll have certain preconceived ideas as to what the weather is like here, just like I have about Madison, WI!
+It’s probably safe to say that if you haven’t been the area before you'll have certain preconceived ideas as to what the weather is like here, just like I have about Madison, WI!

 One thing Seattle likes to keep quiet about to prevent half the nation from moving here, is that we have FANTASTIC summers.
 The summer months are dry, sunny, and warm.
 We can go weeks without rain and many visitors are surprised that the so-called Emerald City looks so brown in the summer.